romaintrovallet/tutorials/DFU_in_Serial_Recovery/USB-CDC_DFU.md

 @enduml
 ```

+So before doing anything, connect the second cable to the devkit.

-So press the DFU button (button 1 in the devicetree == button 2 on the DK)
+You also need to press the DFU button (button 1 in the devicetree == button 2 on the DK)
 And press the reset button while you hold the DFU button.
 If the manipulation was successful, you should see no log in the Terminal and the LED is ON.